beknazaresenbek/trusted-issuers-registry/README.md

 ## License

-Trusted-Issuers-List is licensed under the Apache License, Version 2.0.
+Trusted Issuers Registry is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.

 © 2023 FIWARE Foundation e.V.